MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/add-tooltips.md

 ---
 title: Add tooltips to Power BI custom visuals
-description: Learn how to configure simple or modern tooltips in Power BI custom visuals that will provide more detail to a user.
+description: Learn how to configure simple or modern tooltips in Power BI custom visuals that provide more details to users.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: sranins